Current as of April 2024 | Download print version (in PDF)

 While the provinces have jurisdiction over charities, there is little legislation in this area; instead, most provinces rely primarily on the common law powers of the Attorney General to act when there has been a breach of fiduciary duty.
 However, Ontario and Alberta have enacted legislation which is of some consequence for charities, namely:

-• The Charities Accounting Act (Ontario);
+- The Charities Accounting Act (Ontario);

-• The Religious Organizations' Lands Act (Ontario); and
+- The Religious Organizations' Lands Act (Ontario) [2]; and

-• The Charitable Fund-Raising Act (Alberta).
+- The Charitable Fund-Raising Act (Alberta).

-Regarding trusts, the Trustee Acts of all provinces are relevant.
+The Trustee Acts of all provinces are relevant.
 Finally, for membership corporations, each province also has legislation that deals with the incorporation of corporations without share capital.

 III.
 Relevant Legal Forms